elifesciences/lens/README.md

 ### Install

-Lens is a Substance application, so the easiest way to get started is using the Substance Screwdriver.
+Lens is a Substance application, so the easiest way to get started is using the Substance Screwdriver command line utility.

 ```bash
 $ git clone https://github.com/substance/screwdriver.git